fenago/python-networking-sysadmins/scripting/lab_guides/Lab_11.md

 -   The message

-There are other components also included in the message format, such as the subject line, email signatures, and attachments.

 Now, we\'re going to see a simple example of sending a plain text email from your Gmail address, in which you\'ll learn about writing an email